 Maximize your purchases

 You want to get the most out of your beauty budget.
 These three guidelines will help you do just that.
 First, you want to figure out what works for you.
 There’s no point in spending months looking for a cheaper alternative and risking the health of your hair, skin, and nails in the process.
 Continue to invest in the products that are already part of your routine.
 Second, figure out what you can DIY.
 Can you give yourself a top notch pedicure?
 Do you make a bomb body butter?
 Do that, and spend the extra money on something you can’t do yourself.
 Finally, buy products that will help you tackle multiple beauty goals at once.
-Our Whole Food Vitamin contributes to hair growth, promotes clear skin, and strengthen nails.
-If you shop strategically, one product can bring you closer towards many of your goals.
+Our Whole Food Vitamin and Elixir contributes to hair growth, promotes clear skin, and strengthen nails.
+Our entire Crowned collection will cleanse and condition your hair like no other If you shop strategically, one product can bring you closer towards many of your goals.

 Have you made a beauty budget before?
 Share your tips and tricks in the comments below.